Raquel Willis

 Raquel Willis (born 1990/1991) is an African American writer, editor, and transgender rights activist.
-She is a former national organizer for the Transgender Law Center, the former executive editor of Out magazine, and currently serves as the Director of Communications for the Ms. Foundation for Women.
+She is a former national organizer for the Transgender Law Center and the former executive editor of Out magazine.
+Her memoir, The Risk It Takes To Bloom, was published in November 2023.

 In 2020, Willis won the GLAAD Media Award for Outstanding Magazine Article.
+In 2025, TIME Magazine named Willis as a Woman of the Year, and as one of the 100 most influential people of the year.

 Early life and education

 Willis was born and raised in Augusta, Georgia.
 She grew up in a Catholic family that encouraged volunteerism, stewardship, and giving back to the community.
 Her parents were both Sunday school teachers, and she attended church every weekend.

 As a child, Willis "was very conflicted" over her gender and sexuality.
 She was bullied at school and by kids in the neighborhood.
 As a teenager, she came out as gay, and eventually found acceptance from her peers and parents.

 Willis attended college at the University of Georgia, where she encountered more harassment for being gender non-conforming.
 She came to realize that she was a trans woman, and decided to transition.
 She worked with other students to counter discrimination based on gender identity.
 Willis graduated in 2013 with a bachelor's degree in journalism.